| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: C

-Rationale: The President serves as Commander in Chief, overseeing the armed forces.
+Rationale: The President serves as Commander in Chief, overseeing the armed forces. - What are the first ten amendments called?

 A. Articles of Confederation